matteoferla/MichelaNGLo-app/README.md

 ![Pymol](images/example_ngl.png)

 ## Issues
-If it does not work on your site, it may because some information is lost.
+If it does not work on your site, it may because some information is lost when you added it.

 Try adding to your page: